 After the initial trials, more countries are expected to participate, including Spain, Poland, Germany, and Cyprus.

 The security of all EU members has been a great concern for its leaders.
-The EU is also developing the ETIAS system to determine travelers eligibility.
-The ETIAS visa waiver will be a requirement for nationals from visa exempt countries.
-Travelers will be required to complete an online ETIAS application form with their personal and passport details.
+The EU is also developing the ETIAS system to determine travellers’ eligibility.
+The ETIAS visa waiver will be a requirement for nationals from visa-exempt countries.
+Travellers will be required to complete an online ETIAS application form with their personal and passport details.
 Security questions will be included in the form as well.

 When an ETIAS application is submitted, all of the data provided will be contrasted against a series of security databases that include the Interpol, Europol, Eurodav, and VIS.
 If an application sets off an alarm, it will be revised manually.
 In the case that an ETIAS is denied, the applicant will be able to appeal.

 The AI lie detectors are being promoted as having a “unique approach to deception detection”.
-The lie detectors will analyze a traveler’s micro-expressions to figure out if they are lying.
+The lie detectors will analyse a traveller’s micro-expressions to figure out if they are lying.

 Passengers considered high-risk will undergo a more detailed screening.
 According to early testing, the system is about 76 percent accurate.
 The team behind the iBorderCtrl project are confident that they can increase this to 85 percent.